Creating a Billing

-Invoices created by the University of Minnesota for non-sponsored billing are initiated by departments and clusters.
+Invoices for non-sponsored billing are initiated by departments and clusters.
 All sponsored related invoices are created by Sponsored Financial Reporting (SFR).

 Creating a bill for non-sponsored activity through EFS